 “We really listened to our staff to hear what they were requesting and really needed,” says Jost.
 “Obviously, it’s a balance between cost and what they want.
 We were able to put together these amazing new benefits . . . and the response has been overwhelming.”

-Admiral employees consistently give high markets to the company’s benefits plan, including in an employee pulse survey at the end of last year, with employees scoring it 4.76 out of 5.00.
+Admiral employees consistently give high markets to the company’s benefits plan, including in an employee pulse survey at the end of last year, which ranked the plan at 4.76 out of five.
 And McCormick says its personal wellness account is consistently recognized in an employee benefits survey as one of the most-valued offerings.

 Read: Expert panel: The importance of employee feedback in shaping benefits plans